cpkb-bluezoo/gonzalez/README.md

 The parser correctly handles CRLF sequences even when split across `receive()` boundaries.

+XML 1.1 line-end delimiters are also supported in XML 1.1 documents.

 ## Building

 Use ant to build the project: